 user or just starting out, Slax has everything you need to get the job done.

-The Slax project has been made possible by the hard work of dedicated developers and the support of users like you.
-If you appreciate the convenience and versatility of Slax, we invite you to become a patron of the Slax project.
-By becoming a patron, you'll not only support the ongoing development and maintenance of Slax, but you'll also play a vital role in ensuring its future success.
+Slax project has been made possible by the hard work of dedicated developers and the support of users like you.
+If you appreciate the convenience and versatility of Slax, we invite you to become a patron of Slax.
+By becoming a patron, you'll support the ongoing development and maintenance of Slax, and you'll also play a vital role in ensuring its future success.

 Your contribution, no matter how small or big, will help Slax continue to innovate and provide the best possible experience for its users.
 By becoming a patron, you're also showing your appreciation for the hard work and dedication of its developers.